unoplatform/uno/doc/articles/guides/xf-migration/intro.md

 ## Architectural differences

 Xamarin.Forms works under the hood by abstracting a set of analogous features and components from each supported platform, yet the customization options for shared UI elements are limited for the sake of consistency.
-Your Uno Platform views also map to native controls, but do so at a lower level.
+Your Uno Platform views also map to native controls but do so at a lower level.
 Despite these apparent differences, the markup language flavor used by Xamarin.Forms is similar enough to Uno Platform's that migrating your team's existing investment is a largely straightforward process with familiar aspects.

 Still, it is not a one-to-one mapping.
-Adjustments to your app will be needed to benefit from over a decade of investment in responsive design, customization, accessibility and more.
+Adjustments to your app will be needed to benefit from over a decade of investment in responsive design, customization, accessibility, and more.
 The following sections will help your team migrate key aspects of your existing Xamarin.Forms app including controls, animations, and navigation.

 > [!TIP]
 > Before moving on, we recommend setting up your development environment.
 See [Get Started](xref:Uno.GetStarted) for the steps to install the prerequisites to build and run Uno Platform projects throughout your migration process.